 Selma Burke Scholarship

 This scholarship, covering the full cost of tuition, is awarded to one newly-enrolling African American student in PAFA’s Certificate or BFA program.
 This scholarship celebrates the legacy of Selma Burke, African American sculptor and art educator, whose sculpture of President Franklin D. Roosevelt is believed to be the inspiration for John R. Sinnock’s design of the United States dime.
-One Selma Burke Scholarship is awarded, alternatingly, every two years.
+One Selma Burke Scholarship is awarded every four years.

 Alumni Scholarship candidates must be referred to the school’s Certificate, BFA, MFA, or Post Baccalaureate programs by a PAFA alum.
 Applicants should submit PAFA’s Alumni Scholarship Nomination Form to the Office of Admissions by the postmarked deadline.
 In addition to nominating the student, this form will exempt the referred applicant from PAFA's application fee.